Value of play

 “Play is often talked about as if it were a relief from serious learning.
 But for children play is serious learning.
 Play is really the work of childhood.”
 Fred Rogers

 In the adult world, play becomes a bit rarer.
 If someone perceives you are playing when there is “work to be done” you may hear about your work ethic.
 Guess what?
 Adults need to play too!
 When we’re stuck on a problem having a bit of fun can be the thing to get the mind stirring.
-Play is a key to creativity.
-And the benefits continue from there.
-When we have fun we connect with others.
-We create positive experiences.
+Play is the key to creativity, and the benefits continue from there.
+When we have fun we connect with others thus creating positive experiences.
 We also learn new skills with greater ease, since stress is lessened.

-At work, play can create more productive teams.
-At home, play can create closer relationships.
+At work, play can create more productive teams and at home, play can create closer relationships.
 Lynn Barnett, a professor at the University of Illinois at Urbana-Champaign, has this to say “At work, play has been found to speed up learning, enhance productivity and increase job satisfaction; and at home, playing together, like going to a movie or a concert, can enhance bonding and communication.”
 Maybe the answer to understanding and accepting people with autism is simply to play.